Skip to content

 Organs

-For each plant image in Pl@ntNet, an “organ” is attached, in order to identify which part of the plant has been photographed.
+For each plant image in Pl@ntNet, an “organ” is attached to it, in order to identify which part of the plant was photographed.

 The term has been broadened in Pl@ntNet to cover a wider variety of shots, such as a canopy taken by a drone, a drawing or a herbarium sheet.